 We have worked very hard to be consistent with our billing practices and can no longer accommodate extensions for disconnects.
-We have a variety of payment options available to our customers from automatic withdrawal, credit card payment, or cash/check.
+We have a variety of payment options available to our customers from automatic withdrawal, online payment (sign up now for E-Bill), credit card payment, or cash/check.

 Can I charge my purchase of a cell phone, charger, case, etc. to my Jefferson Telecom bill?

 All cellular purchases must be paid for at the time of purchase.

 Currently Jefferson Telecom only has routers for purchase.

 Why do you charge to make the service you installed work better (in regards to hard wiring equipment)?

 There are a variety of variables that are outside of Jefferson Telecom’s control such as how your house was built, the technology that you are using at home, etc. Due to the amount of time that is needed for a technician to successfully hard wire customer equipment at a home, an hourly charge is required.